mako-taco/dipstick/README.md

 The code generator will:

-1. Scan your TypeScript files for exported module type aliases
+1. Scan your TypeScript files for exported container type aliases
-2. Generate implementation classes for each module
+2. Generate implementation classes for each container
 3. Handle dependency injection and binding resolution
 4. Ensure type safety throughout the dependency graph